ddavid/fsoco/README.md

 ## Documentation
 As we all know, documentation is key for good performance.
 Please help improve the documentation of this repository if you stumble upon something or if you add scripts.
 [The documentation](https://ddavid.github.io/fsoco/) is hosted on [GitHub](https://github.com), based on the `docs/` directory in this repository and uses [Markdown](https://github.github.com/gfm/) to make it as easy as possible to contribute.
+The landing page is based on `docs/index.md`.

 ## Support